lndaquino/ecommerce-checkout-microservice-architecture/README.md

 - **valid credit card number** = *1* (approved status - declined otherwise)
 - **valid cupom** = *abc* (valid status - invalid otherwise)

+ps: you need to create queues, exchanges and bind then in RabbitMQ admin.
+Also you need to configure the Dead Letter Exchange politics.

 &nbsp;
 ### How to test
 - stop the coupon microservice